 0 Comments

-William Wise Photo Nature Notes is a wildlife, birding and nature photography blog documenting the beauty, design and wonder of God’s creation. -- "What a wildly wonderful world, God!
+![]() William Wise Photo Nature Notes is a wildlife, birding and nature photography blog documenting the beauty, design and wonder of God’s creation. -- "What a wildly wonderful world, God!
 You made it all, with Wisdom at Your side, made earth overflow with your wonderful creations."
-Psalms 104 The Message Just a short walk on the nature trails through my parent's Del Webb neighborhood in Greensboro, Georgia.
+Psalms 104 The Message The Joro Spiders have begun to hatch and once again invade Georgia.
+Their large, strong, sticky three-dimensional webs have been going up on every power line, bush and tree throughout northeast Georgia over the last few weeks.

 William Wise Photo Nature Notes is a wildlife, birding and nature photography blog documenting the beauty, design and wonder of God’s creation. -- "What a wildly wonderful world, God!
 You made it all, with Wisdom at Your side, made earth overflow with your wonderful creations."
 Psalms 104 The Message